A while ago I shared with you some tips and ideas for growing your Facebook audience. If you missed that post you can read it here.

 I don’t run my ads continuously anymore, though I did do in the very beginning when I was experimenting to find which days, time of day etc was best to run my campaigns.

 During my early experiments I found that my ads performed better on Wednesdays and Thursdays, where I was able to achieve 0.02 -0.05 pence per page like and around 18% CTR, whilst on the weekends they didn’t perform so well with 0.09 – 0.12 pence per page like and just 7% CTR, this is still the case today.

-I also keep a calendar handy above my desk specifically for scheduling my Facebook ad campaigns and keeping track of my budget, I’d highly recommend you do the same too.
+I also keep a calendar handy above my desk specifically for scheduling my Facebook ad campaigns and keeping track of my budget and performance, I’d highly recommend you do the same too.

 OK so here’s a quick recap and points to keep in mind:

 - Use suitable image and powerful marketing message for your ads.

 - Select specific interests.

 - Use recommended photo size of 1200 x 628 pixels.

 - Create a budget for your ad campaigns.

 - Run your campaigns, test them, analyze them and tweak accordingly…